How to File Your Delaware Franchise Tax On Time

 How to pay the Delaware Franchise Tax

 If you don’t have a tax preparer (or if it’s too last-minute for them to help you with this), here’s how to handle it yourself.
-The process might look intimidating, but it’s actually pretty straightforward, and we’ll walk you through the trickiest parts.
+The process might look intimidating, but it’s actually very straightforward, and we’ll walk you through the trickiest parts.

 Visit Delaware’s website for paying the tax, click on “Pay Taxes / File Annual Report,” and enter your information as prompted.
 If you don’t know your Business Entity File Number, you can search for your company here (but make sure you get it right—you don’t want to accidentally pay someone else’s tax!)